 4. Event Consumer NF invokes the Nnf_EventExposure_Subscribe service operation from the Event Producer NF including, the Event ID, the Subscription Correlation ID and the retrieval notification flag.
-These parameters denote the identification of the transaction required by the Event Consumer NF, i.e. retrieve muted stored events for a subscribed Event ID and trigger a new time window of muted stored event generation without notification.
+These parameters denote the identification of the transaction required by the Event Consumer NF, i.e., retrieve muted stored events for a subscribed Event ID and trigger a new time window of muted stored event generation without notification.

 5. Event Producer NF based on the parameters received in the request from Event Consumer NF verifies whether there is a subscription to the requested Event ID with a deactivate notification flag.
 In positive case, Event Producer NF identifies and sends the past collected events muted during the period between the received retrieval notification flag and the last deactivate flag received from the Event consumer NF for the Event ID, the Subscription Correlation ID.

+If an exception (e.g., full buffer) occurs, the Event Producer NF performs the actions determined in Steps 0a and 1.

-6. The Event Producer NF checks whether overall event reporting information (e.g. the maximum time window for the subscription of such Event ID) has expired.
+6. The Event Producer NF checks whether overall event reporting information (e.g., the maximum time window for the subscription of such Event ID) has expired.
 If yes, it does not trigger another round of event muted storage and deactivates the subscription.
 If not expired, the Event Producer NF trigger another time window for muted stored of produced events, sets back the deactivated notification flag for the Event ID and Subscription Correlation ID.

 If the Event Consumer NF wants to change an existing subscription to an Event Producer NF using muted stored events into a regular notification of events, it shall invoke Nnf_EventExposure_Subscribe service operation from Event Producer NF without deactivate notification flag.